Franny Černá

-Franny Černá (born 22 July 1997) is a Czech professional footballer who plays as a forward for Slavia Prague and the Czech Republic national team.
+Franny Černá (born 22 July 1997), also known as Franny Cerny, is a Czech professional footballer who plays as a midfielder for Sparta Prague and the Czech Republic national team.

 Early life

-Černá was born to Czech parents in Berkeley, California.
-Her parents migrated to the United States from Czechoslovakia before Velvet Revolution.
+Černá was born and grew up in Berkeley, California.
+Her parents migrated to the United States from Czechoslovakia before the Velvet Revolution.

+College career

 Černá attended the DePaul University in Chicago, where she played for the DePaul Blue Demons from 2015 to 2018.
 She scored 33 goals and provided 16 assists from 77 matches during her college career.

 Club career

-On 19 February 2019, Czech First Division club Slavia Prague announced the signing of Černá.
+On 19 February 2019, Czech Women's First League club Slavia Prague announced the signing of Černá.
 She made her professional debut on 20 March 2019 in a 1–1 draw against Bayern Munich.
-She scored her first goal for club on 30 March 2020, netting four times in a 11–0 win against Lokomotiva Brno Horní Heršpice.
+She scored her first four goals for the club ten days later on 30 March in a 11–0 win against Lokomotiva Brno Horní Heršpice.

+On 5 July 2024, Černá joined Sparta Prague as a free agent.

 International career

-Černá began her international career for Czech Republic with under-19 team.
-She played several matches for the team in qualifying stage of 2014 UEFA Women's Under-19 Championship and 2015 UEFA Women's Under-19 Championship.
+Černá began her international career for Czech Republic with the under-19 team.
+She played several matches for the team in qualifying stage of the 2014 UEFA Women's Under-19 Championship and the 2015 UEFA Women's Under-19 Championship.

 Černá made her senior team debut on 5 March 2020 in a 1–1 draw against Finland.
+She scored her first goal on 31 October 2023 in a 2–2 draw against Bosnia and Herzegovina.